-For example, assume that today is January 1st and you’re writing a check.
-In general, you’d put the current date (January 1st) on the check.
-But you could just as easily write next week’s date on the check and say you wrote it January 8th.
-In other words, you could postdate the check.
+For example, assume that today is January 1, and you’re writing a check.
+In general, you’d put the current date of January 1 on the check, but you could just as easily postdate it a week and write January 8 on the check, instead.

 People usually postdate checks when they want the recipient (the person or business receiving the payment, also known as the payee) to wait before depositing the check.
 Two potential reasons for this include:

-- The check writer does not have sufficient funds available when writing the check, but those funds will be available on the future date.
+- The check writer does not have sufficient funds available when writing the check, but those funds will be available on a future date.

-- The check writer is paying for something ahead of time — before the payment is due or the service has been completed, for example.
+- The check writer is paying for something ahead of time, either before the payment is due or before the service has been completed.

-Cashing or depositing checks: Cashing a postdated check might be a challenge.
-Because there’s a possibility that the check won’t clear, you might have better luck depositing those checks.
-That allows your bank to place a hold on the funds instead of handing over cash immediately.
-If you really want to cash a postdated check for the full amount, take it to the bank that issued the check — where the check writer has a checking account.
+Cashing a postdated check might be more difficult than depositing it.
+Depositing allows your bank to place a hold on the funds while the check clears, but cashing a check requires an immediate transaction.
+If you really want to cash a postdated check for the full amount, take it to the bank that issued the check (where the check writer has a checking account).

 In some cases, postdated checks get deposited, and nobody ever notices (they don’t look closely at the date).
 Unless there’s a problem or complaint, those checks are processed and forgotten about.

-Who pays if there’s a problem?
-A rejected payment (or an unexpected withdrawal from your checking account) can cause numerous problems.
-If you provide instructions to your bank and they pay funds from your account, your bank should be required to cover any overdraft charges that result, and you may have further recourse against your bank for other expenses you face.
+However, a rejected payment (or an unexpected withdrawal from your checking account) can cause numerous problems.
+If you properly provided instructions to your bank and they pay funds from your account anyway, your bank should be required to cover any overdraft charges that result.
+You may have further recourse against your bank for any other expenses you face.

 - If you need a few extra days for funds to clear in your account, ask your payee for an alternate payment date.
-Some billers are happy to arrange a payment date that works well with your income (they’ll make your due date a few days after your direct deposit typically comes in).
+Some billers are happy to arrange a payment date that works well with your cash flow.
+(They’ll make your due date a few days after your direct deposit typically comes in.)